IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:53.4.2.1.2.3 Step 3: Add Content (Optional)

 Sometimes the radiologist may annotate the images with markups and measurements.
-When this happened, the Image Display, grouped with the Content Creator, updates the report context at the Hub with new content using Update Report Content [RAD-150].
+When this happens, the Image Display, grouped with the Content Creator, updates the report context at the Hub with new content using Update Report Content [RAD-150].
 The Hub broadcasts the event to all Synchronizing Applications.

 When the Report Creator receives and accepts the event, it can apply the updates according to its business logic.
-For example, it may automatically create a hyperlink in the report, or keeps track of the content in a panel for the user to perform other activities later.
+For example, it may automatically create a hyperlink in the report, or keep track of the content in a panel for the user to perform other activities later.

 <div>
 {%include step3-add-measurements.svg%}